 The University of Toronto's Graduate Language Research Day (LRD) is a student-led academic conference designed to foster connections and facilitate learning among graduate students exploring various facets of language research.
-Our aim is to showcase the rich tapestry of language-related studies spanning departments, campuses, and affiliated hospitals at the University of Toronto, as well as engage with the wider community across the Greater Toronto Area (GTA) and Ontario.
+We aim to showcase the rich tapestry of language-related studies spanning departments, campuses, and affiliated hospitals at the University of Toronto, as well as engage with the wider community across the Greater Toronto Area and Ontario.

 Whether you're a current UofT student or visiting from another institution, LRD offers a welcoming platform for intellectual exchange, and best of all, attendance is completely free!

 This year, LRD will embrace a hybrid format, granting attendees the flexibility to participate either in person at the University of Toronto St. George campus or virtually via Zoom.
+Presentations will also be available for asynchronous viewing at our virtual library accessible here.

-We extend our gratitude to the Department of Speech-Language Pathology and the Department of Linguistics at the University of Toronto for their support of our LRD2024.
+We extend our gratitude to the Department of Speech-Language Pathology and the Department of Linguistics at the University of Toronto for their support of LRD2024.

 Save the date for Graduate Language Research Day 2024!